CUTS Washington Monthly Brief

 Towards Multifaceted, Multipolar and Indo-Pacific Engagement: Indo-Russia Cooperation through the Far East

-Keeping India’s thrust on engaging Russia in the Indo-Pacific region while deepening bilateral economic relations, this News Wrap by CUTS WDC provides the coverage of the recent developments.
+Keeping India’s thrust on engaging Russia in the Indo-Pacific region while deepening bilateral economic relations, this News Wrap by CUTS Global provides the coverage of the recent developments.
 In particular, it provides coverage to the outcomes of 20th Indo-Russia Annual Summit and 5th Eastern Economic Forum that were held from 04–06 September 2019 in Vladivostok, Russia.

 Changing the status of Jammu and Kashmir will benefit all of India